Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Autonomous Edge AI: Challenges and Opportunities

 \subsection{From Edge AI to Autonomous Edge AI}

-The 21st century has seen an explosion of data and computational power, enabling deep learning models to achieve remarkable performance in various tasks, such as image and speech recognition, natural language processing, and game playing.
-This era has also witnessed the extensive incorporation of AI into numerous applications and industries, including self-driving cars, virtual assistants, healthcare, and finance.
-Simultaneously, considerable advancements have been made in the system and algorithm design of edge AI systems, offering reliable, low-latency, and privacy-preserving AI services at the edge of wireless networks.
+As data continues to proliferate, the demand for AI services increases correspondingly.
+Edge AI has emerged as a key technology due to its capacity to support ubiquitous AI services.
+Several methods have been developed for effective, secure edge training and inference \cite{letaief2022Edge}.
+For instance, federated learning \cite{mcmahan2017communication} trains a global statistical model without accessing raw data from edge devices, thereby paving the way for private and secure edge training.
+Semantic communication \cite{qin2021semantic} marks a paradigm shift in communication system design from data recovery to task accomplishment, facilitating communication-efficient edge inference for big data.
+TinyML \cite{kallimani2023tinyml} enables low-cost, low-power devices to execute AI models, thereby contributing to the deployment of AI models on IoT devices.

-In the realm of connected intelligence, we anticipate a wireless network that is capable of automatically organizing and enhancing edge AI models to cater to users' demands and intelligently allocate resources to meet network constraints.
-To achieve this goal, the implementation and deployment of edge AI systems must overcome the following distinct challenges:
+Thanks to these advancements, numerous sensors and AI models will be deployed at edge servers in future wireless networks.
+However, the users, vendors, and developers are faced with the following distinct challenges:

 \begin{enumerate} \item \textbf{User interface design:} Traditionally, users interact with AI models through apps, necessitating their effort to familiarize themselves with each app's functionality.
 The user experience could be significantly enhanced by employing an intelligent dispatcher that routes user requests in natural language to appropriate apps, taking into account user preferences and context.
-This requires the development of robust natural language processing (NLP) systems that can accurately interpret user intent and translate it into executable tasks for apps.

 \item \textbf{Sensor and AI model integration:} To satisfy user demands, vendors must integrate sensors and AI models from various providers, each possessing unique capabilities and strengths.
 Achieving seamless coordination between multiple sensors and AI models has traditionally demanded significant efforts from support teams to design standardized protocols.
 Furthermore, the introduction of new edge devices necessitates support teams to understand the devices' manuals and integrate them into a unified protocol.
-This calls for a system controller that can comprehend edge device manuals and assign appropriate tasks based on the device's specialty.